Yelin Lapidot Holdings Management Ltd. Makes New $1.66 Million Investment in Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX)

-Yelin Lapidot Holdings Management Ltd. acquired a new stake in Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX – Free Report) during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 114,530 shares of the company’s stock, valued at approximately $1,663,000.
-Yelin Lapidot Holdings Management Ltd. owned 0.16% of Syndax Pharmaceuticals as of its most recent filing with the Securities and Exchange Commission (SEC).
+Yelin Lapidot Holdings Management Ltd. bought a new stake in Syndax Pharmaceuticals, Inc. (NASDAQ:SNDX – Free Report) in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 114,530 shares of the company’s stock, valued at approximately $1,663,000.
+Yelin Lapidot Holdings Management Ltd. owned about 0.16% of Syndax Pharmaceuticals as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Point72 Hong Kong Ltd purchased a new position in Syndax Pharmaceuticals during the first quarter worth approximately $41,000.
-Royal Bank of Canada lifted its position in Syndax Pharmaceuticals by 1,144.7% during the third quarter.
-Royal Bank of Canada now owns 3,622 shares of the company’s stock worth $87,000 after buying an additional 3,331 shares in the last quarter.
-Sandia Investment Management LP purchased a new position in Syndax Pharmaceuticals during the fourth quarter worth approximately $127,000.
-Ameritas Investment Partners Inc. lifted its position in Syndax Pharmaceuticals by 12.6% during the second quarter.
-Ameritas Investment Partners Inc. now owns 5,441 shares of the company’s stock worth $114,000 after buying an additional 609 shares in the last quarter.
-Finally, Exchange Traded Concepts LLC lifted its position in Syndax Pharmaceuticals by 740.7% during the second quarter.
-Exchange Traded Concepts LLC now owns 7,213 shares of the company’s stock worth $151,000 after buying an additional 6,355 shares in the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in SNDX.
+Point72 Hong Kong Ltd acquired a new stake in shares of Syndax Pharmaceuticals during the first quarter valued at about $41,000.
+Royal Bank of Canada lifted its stake in shares of Syndax Pharmaceuticals by 1,144.7% in the 3rd quarter.
+Royal Bank of Canada now owns 3,622 shares of the company’s stock valued at $87,000 after purchasing an additional 3,331 shares during the last quarter.
+Ameritas Investment Partners Inc. increased its position in Syndax Pharmaceuticals by 12.6% during the second quarter.
+Ameritas Investment Partners Inc. now owns 5,441 shares of the company’s stock worth $114,000 after buying an additional 609 shares during the last quarter.
+Sandia Investment Management LP acquired a new position in Syndax Pharmaceuticals during the fourth quarter worth $127,000.
+Finally, SG Americas Securities LLC acquired a new position in Syndax Pharmaceuticals during the third quarter worth $143,000.

-A number of brokerages recently commented on SNDX.
-Mizuho began coverage on Syndax Pharmaceuticals in a research report on Friday, December 22nd.
-They set a “buy” rating and a $45.00 price objective on the stock.
-Stifel Nicolaus cut their target price on Syndax Pharmaceuticals from $38.00 to $36.00 and set a “buy” rating for the company in a research note on Thursday, October 26th.
-The Goldman Sachs Group began coverage on Syndax Pharmaceuticals in a research note on Wednesday, October 11th.
-They set a “buy” rating and a $30.00 target price for the company.
-JPMorgan Chase & Co. raised their target price on Syndax Pharmaceuticals from $36.00 to $38.00 and gave the stock an “overweight” rating in a research note on Tuesday, October 17th.
-Finally, HC Wainwright reissued a “buy” rating and issued a $41.00 target price on shares of Syndax Pharmaceuticals in a report on Tuesday, January 2nd.
-One analyst has rated the stock with a sell rating and eleven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $35.83.
+Several equities analysts have commented on SNDX shares.
+The Goldman Sachs Group started coverage on shares of Syndax Pharmaceuticals in a research report on Wednesday, October 11th.
+They set a “buy” rating and a $30.00 target price on the stock.
+JPMorgan Chase & Co. increased their target price on shares of Syndax Pharmaceuticals from $36.00 to $38.00 and gave the stock an “overweight” rating in a research report on Tuesday, October 17th.
+Guggenheim increased their target price on shares of Syndax Pharmaceuticals from $42.00 to $43.00 in a research report on Tuesday, October 3rd.
+Scotiabank lowered their target price on shares of Syndax Pharmaceuticals from $39.00 to $36.00 in a research report on Tuesday, October 3rd.
+Finally, StockNews.com initiated coverage on shares of Syndax Pharmaceuticals in a report on Thursday, October 5th.
+They set a “sell” rating for the company.
+One research analyst has rated the stock with a sell rating and eleven have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $35.83.

 Check Out Our Latest Stock Analysis on Syndax Pharmaceuticals